Example secondary IDSR

 The Department for Education provides the source data for this section.

-16 to 18
+16 to 18 suspensions

 Guidance

 Due to the low number of suspensions and permanent exclusions nationally in sixth forms, it has not been possible to make the same comparisons as with the whole schools measure (highest 20%).
 Instead, the IDSR treats suspensions as it does exclusions and displays the school number and national average.
-For this same reason the IDSR does not look at the school percentage for pupil with 2 or more suspensions for sixth forms or make comparisons to schools with similar levels of deprivation as with the whole school section.
+For this same reason, the IDSR does not look at the school percentage for pupils with 2 or more suspensions for sixth forms or make comparisons to schools with similar levels of deprivation as with the whole school section.

 16 to 18 in this section relates to Years 12, 13 and 14 where applicable.